TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

        * in element `anonymousAuthentication` set `enabled` attribute to `false`.
        * in element `windowsAuthentication` set `enabled` attribute to `true`.
      * Create file `rhetos-app.local.settings.json` in project folder, with the following content:
-       `{ "Rhetos": { "AppSecurity": { "AllClaimsForUsers": "..." } } }`,
+       `{ "Rhetos": { "AppSecurity": { "AllClaimsForUsers": "account@computername" } } }`,
        for your account and your machine name, to simplify testing.
-See instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).
+See the instructions in [Suppressing permissions in a development environment](Basic-permissions#suppressing-permissions-in-a-development-environment).
        This is an environment-specific file, it should not be added to the Visual Studio project or source control.
    * Other [authentication methods](https://github.com/Rhetos/Rhetos/wiki/User-authentication-and-authorization)
      can be used, by adding a plugin package or implementing a custom user provider.
-3. Test the application: Select the project in Solution Explorer (e.g. Bookstore.Service) and press F5 to start debugging.
+4. Test the application: Select the project in Solution Explorer (e.g. Bookstore.Service) and press F5 to start debugging.
     * Web browser should open automatically, displaying "Installed packages" list and "Server status".
       * If using Windows Authentication, check that "User identity" displays your account name.